How the Swift Compiler Emits Diagnostics, Part 2: Swift's Wrappers of LLVM Abstractions

 There are other

-kinds that do take arguments, such asoperator_static_in_protocol
+swift::diagkinds that do take arguments, such asoperator_static_in_protocol, which takes aStringReffor the operator name:swift/include/swift/AST/DiagnosticsParse.def

 345 ERROR(operator_static_in_protocol,none, 346 "operator '%0' declared in protocol must be 'static'",347 (StringRef))348In a future article, I'll cover how these arguments are used.
 For now, I'll focus on

-, which takes no arguments.
+opening_paren, which takes no arguments.

 swift/include/swift/Parse/Parser.h